 Pregnancy and Visitors Medical Insurance

 Since pregnancy is viewed as a medically high-risk period, insurance companies don't usually cover it for short-term customers.
 Typically, international health insurance plans are designed to provide coverage for unforeseen illness, injuries and accidents while traveling.
 Most travel medical insurance plans do not cover maternity, pregnancy, or childbirth.

 Be Prepared for an Emergency

 If you can't avoid foreign travel during pregnancy, be sure you know your coverage limitations.
 Expect to pay significant fees for medical issues related to pregnancy.
 It's important to be both emotionally and financially prepared to deal with any unforeseen pregnancy complications while traveling abroad.

 Responsibility of the Sponsor

 Buying Visitors Insurance for Other Emergencies

 Compare, get quotes and purchase a comprehensive visitors insurance plan that could provide coverage for unforeseen sickness and injury, unrelated to pregnancy or any other pre-existing condition.

-If you need more information on insurance or have a specific question, please contact our customer support .
-Our licensed insurance experts will be happy to assist you.
+If you need more information on insurance or have a specific question, please contact our Customer Success Team.